NECH2004/smartmeter_austria/README.md

 # Smartmeter Austria Energy
 Integration of smart meter for electricity into Home Assistant.

-_Component to integrate with a Austrian smart meter using its wired M_BUS interface._
+_Component to integrate with a Austrian smart meter using its wired M-BUS interface._
 EVN, SALZBURGNETZ and TINETZ are supported.